minima-global/minidocs/docs/about/whyminima.md

 By leveraging mobile technology, Minima has the potential to achieve true decentralization on a global scale.
 Security is a function of decentralization; therefore the more decentralized Minima becomes, the more secure the network.
 Recognising this reduces the so-called ‘Blockchain Trilemma’ of decentralization vs security vs scalability to a dilemma - decentralization  vs scalability.

-Scalability can be achieved through various Layer 2 solutions, such as a ‘Lightning’ network implemented on the Minima blockchain.
+Scalability can be achieved through various Layer 2 solutions, such as Omnia - a ‘Lightning’ network implemented on the Minima blockchain.

 Minima also enables smart contracts with a Turing-complete scripting language, providing a censorship-resistant platform for ‘Web 3’ applications.